-No. We do not welcome pets in our premises.
+No. We do not appreciate pets in any of our properties.

 1.14 What is your smoking rule?

-Indoor smoking are not allowed in our premises.
+Indoor smoking is not allowed in any of our properties.
 Smoking on our balconies or within 5 meters of our buildings might result in a fine.

 1.15 Do I need to purchase tenant insurance?